scorsi/chief-of-civilisations/README.md

 # chief-of-civilizations
-Chief of Civilizations is a web-browser game where everyone has is consequence in the game!
+Chief of Civilizations is a web-browser game where everyone is important!